3D-BioInfo-PT/3d-bioinfo-pt.github.io/workshops/workshop_04_2024.md

 - **Enhanced sampling: Umbrella Sampling**; Nuno Galamba & Gabriel Martins, FCUL
 - **Peptide Binder Design and Scoring using RFdiffusion and AutoDock GNINA**; Francisco Fernandes, INESC-IST

+Please mind that these workshops will take place at the Location specified below.
+They will **not** be online!
 <!--[Access the workshop timetable here!](/){:target="_blank"}-->
 ## Event Program